htrajan/ht-drawsteel/Classes Single Page/Null.md

 > Your null field absorbs kinetic energy.

-**Effect:** Until the end of the encounter, the area of your null field increases to 2 aura, adds a bane to all enemy attacks in the aura, and you and all allies gain ��� while in the aura.
+**Effect:** Until the end of the encounter, the area of your null field increases to 2 aura, adds a bane to all enemy attacks in the aura, and you and all allies gain [SHIELD](#shield) while in the aura.

 #### Molecular Rearrangement Field (7 Discipline)

 > Your enemies' wounds open, your allies' wounds close.

 **Effect:** Until the end of the encounter, the area of your null field increases to 2 aura.
 Enemies that enter your null field or begin their turn in it suffer I \[average\] bleeding (save ends).
-Allies that enter your null field or begin their turn in it gain Temporary Stamina equal to their ���.
+Allies that enter your null field or begin their turn in it gain Temporary Stamina equal to their [SHIELD](#shield).
 This Temporary Stamina disappears at the end of the encounter.

 #### Stabilizing Field (7 Discipline)